Zenith (comics)

-Zenith is a British superhero, who appeared in the British science fiction comic 2000 AD.
+Zenith is a British superhero comic strip which appeared in the magazine 2000 AD.
 Created by writer Grant Morrison and artist Steve Yeowell, with original character designs by Brendan McCarthy, the story first appeared in 2000 AD #535 (22 August 1987).
 Zenith himself (real name Robert McDowell) did not appear until the second episode – the first episode set the backdrop for his introduction.

 Shallow and sarcastic, Zenith was a distinctly Generation X superhero, featuring regularly in 2000 AD from 1987 until 1992, with occasional appearances since.
 The series was an early success for Morrison, who has since written popular works for DC and Marvel, using their own characters.
 The first series won the 1987 Eagle Award for Favourite Single or Continuing Story.

 Publication history

 Zenith appeared in August 1987 during a period when editor and assistant editor, Steve MacManus and Richard Burton respectively, were shaking up 2000 AD by publishing numerous new stories which gave fresh talent a chance.
 Grant Morrison had been thinking along the lines of Zenith since 1982, but "[t]he original version had a more traditional superhero costume and was a little grimmer in tone", and the final concept came together as "... a reaction against torment superheroes".
 Despite liking both Dark Knight and Watchmen, they felt that "... both books felt pompous and concept albumy to me as a young man in the '80s".
 They found more of an influence in the work of Brendan McCarthy: "... tell the truth on to the page and let your psyche all hang out" and it was McCarthy who would provide the initial character designs, although he never drew the actual story, because Morrison said "... the story as it unfolded would have been too ponderous and long-winded for him".

 With hindsight, Morrison stated: "I like Phase I the least now –- it wears its influences a little too obviously on its sleeve".
 They rated Phase III far higher, considered as "one of the greatest superhero crossover events ever".

 In America, Zenith Phases I and II were reprinted in colour in Fleetway/Quality's monthly 2000 A.D.
 Showcase title, beginning in the jointly numbered issue #29/30, and running through issue #45 (September 1988-December 1989).
 These issues featured new covers by American comic book artists such as Jackson Guice, Tom Lyle, and Bart Sears.
 According to the series' index at the Grand Comics Database, "the end of the Phase II storyline was also the end of the Zenith reprints, as Phase III was still in progress in the British weekly.
 It ended in March of 1990, but by that time [2000AD Showcase] was about to be cancelled".